BARarch/open-resume/reference-materials-cover-letters/csx-coverletter.md

 I appreciate your consideration of my candidacy for the Freight Conductor role at CSX.

 With my extensive knowledge in engineering and logistics, and my passion and interest for transport, I am confident I will be an excellent fit for this position.
-My experience has provided me with the abilities and technical skills necessary to successfully provide and execute solutions across a wide range of approaches.
+My experience has provided me with necessary technical skills and abilities.
+I hope to successfully execute solutions across a wide range of roles in the transport industries.

 I have refined my strengths through seven years of experience in both the floral, and construction industries.
 The following is a snapshot of my broader technical skills:

 Warehouse Management and Construction
 Floral Goods Processing and Storage